Associate Professor of History and Jewish Studies

 Miller Hall - Room 116

 14 College Ave

 Paola Tartakoff studies the social and cultural history of Jews and Christians in medieval and early modern Europe.
-She is particularly interested in conversion to and from Judaism and in the medieval and Spanish inquisitions.
-Her work is grounded in archival research conducted in Catalonia, Aragon, and Valencia, but it also explores the Mediterranean region more broadly, as well as northern Europe.
+She is particularly interested in conversion to and from Judaism, the medieval and Spanish inquisitions, and ritual murder accusations.
+Her first book was based on archival research conducted in Catalonia, Aragon, and Valencia.
+Her current work explores Western Europe and the Mediterranean more broadly.

 COURSES REGULARLY TAUGHT